L'Ascension: Development

-The work's earliest sketches (in short-score format) are described as dating from May of 1932 and were written in at 13 villa Danube in Paris, where Messiaen lived.
+The work's earliest sketches (in short-score format) are described as dating from May of 1932 and were written in the composer's residence, 13 villa Danube in Paris.
 He completed the work in Neuchâtel during July of that year and began orchestrating it in July of the following year in Monaco.

 At the time of writing, Messiaen had been teaching at the Schola Cantorum de Paris and had already published a handful of pieces, however, he was mostly known as an organist.
 He was appointed as titular organist of La Sainte-Trinité following the death of Charles Quef in 1931 and was a former pupil of Marcel Dupré, Charles-Marie Widor, and Paul Dukas.

-Messiaen had previously written two symphonic meditations (completely on his own accord: they were not commissioned) and was also working on his third, Hymne au Saint Sacrement.
+Messiaen had previously written two un-commissioned symphonic meditations and was also working on his third, Hymne au Saint Sacrement.

 Controversies

-According to a rumour, due to a dispute between Messiaen and the Alphonse Leduc company, Messiaen offered to arrange the work for organ mostly to appease them and to expand profits from the highly-demanding global organ scene.
-It was published in 1934, with the actual orchestral version following in 1948.
+According to rumour, due to a dispute between Messiaen and the Alphonse Leduc company, Messiaen offered to arrange the work for organ mostly to appease them and to expand profits from the highly-demanding global organ scene.
+It was published in 1934, with the actual orchestral version following in 1948 (previously, only a copyist's hire-score was available).
 The organ version continues to be more popular than the orchestral original.